ricsirigu/ricsirigu.github.io/src/data/blog/security-standards-you-should-know/index.md

 - <a href="https://www.iso.org/standard/82890.html" target="_blank" rel="noopener noreferrer"><strong>ISO/IEC 27036</strong></a> – *Security for Supplier Relationships*
   Addresses governance, contract clauses, and ongoing assurance for suppliers.

+- <a href="https://www.iso.org/standard/86450.html" target="_blank" rel="noopener noreferrer"><strong>ISO/IEC 18974:2023</strong></a> – *OpenChain Security Assurance Specification*
+  Defines the requirements of an open source software security assurance program, supporting trust between organizations that exchange software containing open source components.
+It addresses program assurance rather than guaranteeing that software is vulnerability-free.

+- <a href="https://www.iso.org/standard/81870.html" target="_blank" rel="noopener noreferrer"><strong>ISO/IEC 5962:2021 (SPDX 2.2.1)</strong></a> – *Software Package Data Exchange*
+  Defines a standard data format for communicating software package, file, snippet, component, and metadata information.
+The ISO edition standardizes SPDX 2.2.1; the current SPDX specification is 3.0 and should not be attributed to ISO/IEC 5962:2021.

+- <a href="https://ecma-international.org/publications-and-standards/standards/ecma-424/" target="_blank" rel="noopener noreferrer"><strong>ECMA-424, 2nd edition (CycloneDX 1.7)</strong></a> – *CycloneDX Bill of Materials Specification*
+  Specifies a machine-readable JSON format for exchanging information about software and hardware components, services, dependencies, vulnerabilities, and other supply-chain artefacts.
+Like SPDX, it supports software transparency and analysis; producing an SBOM is not proof that a product is secure.

+The <a href="https://eur-lex.europa.eu/eli/reg/2024/2847/oj/eng" target="_blank" rel="noopener noreferrer"><strong>CRA, Annex I, Part II, point 1</strong></a> requires manufacturers to identify and document vulnerabilities and components, including an <strong>SBOM</strong> in a commonly used, machine-readable format covering at least the product's top-level dependencies.
+The regulation does not name SPDX or CycloneDX as mandatory formats; Article 13(24) empowers the Commission to specify the format and elements through implementing acts.
+An SBOM supports vulnerability handling but does not replace it.

 ---

 <h2 id="sector-specific--eu-aligned-standards">🚗 Sector-Specific & EU-Aligned Standards</h2>